-Barbara Priestman Academy is a designated provision for students aged 11-19 years with ASD (Autistic Spectrum Disorder)and/or complex learning difficulties.
-All students attending Barbara Priestman Academy on a full time basis have an Education Health and Care Plan ‘EHCP’.
+Barbara Priestman Academy is a designated provision for students aged 11-19 years with Autism and/or complex learning difficulties.
+All students attending Barbara Priestman Academy have an Education Health and Care Plan – EHCP.

 The majority of students travel to and from the Academy on transport provided by the Local Authority, however growing numbers of students are becoming independent travellers.

-The Academy occupies a building which is situated on the outskirts of the city centre.
-The current accommodation includes 17 classrooms, specialist sensory room, specialist teaching rooms for Science, D&T and Food Technology, ICT room and café area.
-We are fortunate to have our own ‘Forest School’ on site where students can learn about conservation, animal care and horticulture.
-Students also have access to peripatetic music tuition.
+We are fortunate to have our own ‘Forest School’ on site where students from both main site and Sixth Form can learn about conservation, sustainability, animal care and horticulture.
+Students also have access to peripatetic music tuition through external services.

-Students are supported by a dedicated and talented multi professional staff team who work closely to provide the best opportunities for all students.
-We employ our own full-time Speech and Language Therapist and an Occupational Therapist who work with individuals and small groups.
+All of our students are supported by a dedicated and talented multi-disciplinary professional staff team who work closely to provide the best opportunities for all students.
+We employ our own full-time Speech and Language Therapist and an Occupational Therapist and Occupational therapist Assistant who work with individuals and small groups to support them with their sensory needs.
+We have our own Educational Psychologist who provides support for students as and when appropriate.

-We are part of a special multi-academy trust.
+We are part of a multi-academy trust incorporating 4 special schools in the local area.
 This provides shared expertise, resources and funding across the Academies, enhancing outcomes for our learners.

 Please take a look below at some of our facilities: